Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Volume of Macbeath Regions

-Consider a Macbeath region $R \in \RR$ and let $C$ be the associated cap of $\CC$.
-Let $h$ be the base of $C$.
+Let $C$ be the cap of $\CC$ associated with $R$.
+Let $h$ be the hyperplane passing through the base of $C$.
 Shoot a ray orthogonal to $h$ from the origin.
-From Lemma~\ref{lem:mac-cover}(ii), we know that this ray will intersect some Macbeath region $R' \in \RR'$.
-We will show that the canonical cap $E$ associated with $R'$ satisfies the above properties (i)--(iii).
+From Lemma~\ref{lem:mac-cover}(ii), we know that this ray intersects some Macbeath region of $\RR'$.
+Let $R'$ be such a Macbeath region and let $E$ be the associated canonical cap.
+By Lemma~\ref{lem:sandwich}, we have $E^{1/\sigma} \subseteq C \subseteq E$, where $\sigma$ is a suitable constant.
+We will show that $R'$ and $E$ satisfy the above properties (i)--(iii).